sumdher/VSCode-on-Android/README.md

        return -1;
    }
    ```
--  Compile as a shared library
+-  Compile it as a shared library
    ```bash
    gcc -shared -fPIC -o ~/jupyter_fix/skip_getifaddrs.so ~/jupyter_fix/skip_getifaddrs.c
    ```
-- Navigate to VSCode.
+- Navigate to VSCode
      - Press `Ctrl+Shift+P`, look for `Preferences: Open Settings (UI)`.
      - Search for "env file", look for `Python: Env File`.
      - Ensure the path is `${workspaceFolder}/.env`.
 If not, make it so.